AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

 * For budgeting allocations for and prioritize multiple projects at the system-level: use the system-level Resource Planner.

   You can access the Resource Planner by going to the  Resource Planner subtab  in the  People area.

   For information about the Resource Planner, see [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).

 * For budgeting allocations for a single project: use the&nbsp;project-level Resource Planner in the Resource Budgeting area of the Business Case of a the project.
 For information about budgeting resources for one project, see the article [Budget resources in the Business Case](../../manage-work/projects/define-a-business-case/budget-resources-in-business-case.md).

-  To manage users and organize them in pools based on common skills or departmental structure and then manage their allocations for the projects they are assigned to, you must create resource pools.&nbsp;For more information about creating resource pools, see [Create resource pools in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).
+  To manage users and organize them in pools based on common skills or departmental structure and then manage their allocations for the projects they are assigned to, you must create resource pools.&nbsp;For more information about creating resource pools, see [Create resource pools](../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).

   >[!TIP]
   >